metaquanta/soft_fn/README.md

 ³ This is different from the ChromeOS behavior.

 The **power**/⏻ (or **logout**/🔒︎) key usually generates a `KEY_POWER` (or `KEY_F13`) event.
 With **soft-fn** it generates `KEY_F11` alone and `KEY_POWER` with **Search**.

-(Note: The power key on traditional form-factor Chromebooks generates a redundant **KEY_POWER** event from a second dedicated device called `power button`.
-The `power button` device must be disabled elsewhere to prevent some systems from suspending regardless of **soft-fn**.
+(Note: The power key on traditional form-factor Chromebooks generates a redundant `KEY_POWER` event from a second dedicated device called "power button" located at `LNXPWRBN/button/input0`.
+The "power button" device must be disabled elsewhere to prevent some systems from suspending regardless of **soft-fn**.
 This isn't a problem with convertibles.)